 I do not market time, i.g., moving in and out of the markets.
-My portfolio is a Dynamic MaximizersSM portfolio, which is suitable for me to ride through any market environment.
 I pay zero attention to daily, weekly or monthly price movements and have never made an earnings projection in my life.

 I do not keep tabs on the exact value of my own account.
 My assets are spread around with custodial friends whom I have known for decades.
 Not a lot changes for me year to year.
 Dust continues to gather on old portfolio friends, some of which I often forget I own because they have been with me so long.
 I tend not to break off long associations with old friends, whether individuals or portfolio proxies.
 More important, I never lose a minute’s sleep or worry about tomorrow.

 You may find the Dick Young method of investing boring.
 If you had any idea of exactly how little money I started with and how much I have today—strictly as a result of interest, dividends and compound interest—you might, for a second, gasp.
 I do not rate highly in terms of exciting returns.
 Quite the opposite.
 Boring pretty well sums up the Dick Young lifetime investment ideology.